What to do when your child feels unwell - NHS Guidelines

 - Rash.
 Rashes can be the first sign of many infectious illnesses, such as chickenpox and measles.
 Children with these conditions shouldn’t attend school.
 If your child has a rash, check with your GP or practice nurse before sending them to school.

 - Headache.
-A child with a minor headache doesn’t usually need to be kept off school.
+A child with a minor headache doesn’t usually need to be kept off school. and medication such as Calpol can usually help.
 If the headache is more severe or is accompanied by other symptoms, such as raised temperature or drowsiness, then keep the child off school and consult your GP.

 - Sore throat.
 A child who complains of a slight sore throat and has no other symptoms is fit to go to school.
 A sore throat with a high temperature is an indication that the child should stay at home